Lawyers - Independent Counsel and Advisors

 Practical training includes several months of court internship (since 1 July 2011: 5 months) plus at least three years' work as a trainee lawyer in a law firm.
 In addition, prospective lawyers must take the bar examination before a board of examiners of the Higher Regional Court.
 Passing the exam and a positive assessment of trustworthiness are required for admission to the bar and entry in the register kept by the bar.

-As of 31 December 2015, 6,138 lawyers (thereof 81 established European lawyers) and 2,129 trainee lawyers were registered in Austria.
-Approximately 20 per cent of the lawyers and 50 per cent of the trainee lawyers are women.
+As of 31 December 2021, 6,875 lawyers (101 thereof established European lawyers) and 2,281 trainee lawyers were registered in Austria.
+Approximately 23,9 per cent of the lawyers and 49,5 per cent of the trainee lawyers are women.

 As public-law corporations, the nine bars are autonomous self-administered professional associations of the lawyers and trainee lawyers in the Austrian Provinces.
 Some of their business is managed directly at Plenary Meetings and some indirectly through their committees.
 In addition to fulfilling tasks such as the administration of entries in the register of lawyers and trainee lawyers, membership fees, old-age and surviving dependants' pensions for members of the legal profession and other services, the bars are entitled to review and express an opinion on draft bills concerning their Province.
 The bars and the Disciplinary Boards, which are directly elected by the Plenary Meetings of the bars, monitor compliance by the lawyers and trainee lawyers with their professional duties.

 The Presidents of the bars form the Council of Presidents.
-Currently, the Council members are: Dr. Thomas Schreiner (Burgenland), Dr. Gernot Murko (Carinthia), Dr. Michael Schwarz (Lower Austria), Mag.
+Currently, the Council members are: Dr. Thomas Schreiner (Burgenland), Univ.-Prof. Dr. Gernot Murko (Carinthia), Dr. Michael Schwarz (Lower Austria), Mag.
 Dr. Franz Mittendorfer (Upper Austria), Dr. Wolfgang Kleibel (Salzburg), Mag.
-Dr. Gabriele Krenn (Styria), Dr. Markus Heis (Tyrol), Dr. Birgitt Breinbauer (Vorarlberg) and Dr. Michael Enzinger (Vienna).
+Dr. Gabriele Krenn (Styria), Dr. Birgit Streif (Tyrol), Dr. Birgitt Breinbauer (Vorarlberg) and Univ.-Prof. Dr. Michael Enzinger (Vienna).
 The Council of Presidents is primarily responsible for establishing the principal professional rules and regulations and the legal policy to be pursued.